-FASTRACK — MTA New York City Transit's aggressive maintenance program — returned to the
+FASTRACK— MTA New York City Transit's aggressive maintenance program — returned to the in Brooklyn last night.

 The FASTRACK program, which began in 2012, shuts down segments of a subway line for several hours over consecutive nights, allowing employees to perform a number of critical repair, cleaning, and maintenance jobs.
 This approach has proven successful in that, under normal conditions in our 24/7 system, the scope and amount of important work completed would be impossible to accomplish with customers and trains moving through work areas.
 Tasks completed during FASTRACK have had a positive impact on train service with a reduction in train delays and a decrease in the number of track fires, while realizing cost efficiencies and a lower accident rate for employees.